 ‘The Third Industrial Revolution’ Review

-Almost exactly a year ago, Vice released ‘The Third Industrial Revolution’, a video presentation based on the book of the same name released in 2011.
+Almost a year ago, Vice released ‘The Third Industrial Revolution’, a video presentation based on the book of the same name released in 2011.
 The talk features author Jeremy Rifkin, also an American economic and social theorist, writer, public speaker, political adviser and activist, talking about the economic and social impact of new technological advances such as renewable electricity and the internet.

 The documentary opens with a quote from Walter Benjamin: